Opisthobranch of the Week Data

 Phylogenetic analyses of Halgerda spp.
 (Fahey & Gosliner, 2001) have determined that H. onna is most closely related to H. dalanghita, united by their dark gill stripes and foot spots, elongate middle and outer lateral teeth, denticulate inner lateral teeth that are arched, and a tubular penis.

-As of early May, 2013, thirteen described species of Halgerda have been featured on these pages, from Okinawa's main island and the Keramas.
-These thirteen species are:
+As of early June, 2016, fourteen described species of Halgerda have been featured on these pages from Okinawa's main island and the Keramas.
+These fourteen species are:

 *Holotype: See "Type" Dictionary for explanation.

-Halgerda albocristata Halgerda batangas H. brunneomaculata H. carlsoni H. dalanghita H. diaphana H. elegans H. malesso H. okinawa H. onna - The featured animal above H. tessellata H. wasinensis H. willeyi
+Halgerda albocristata Halgerda batangas H. brunneomaculata H. carlsoni H. dalanghita H. diaphana H. elegans H. malesso H. okinawa H. onna - The featured animal above H. paliensis H. tessellata H. wasinensis H. willeyi